-US warns 'world is watching' protests in Iran
+Iran protests: Government supporters join counter rallies

 Iranian officials have pointed to foreign intervention as being behind the anti-government protests.

-"Unfortunately, most of the people who participate in these gatherings are unsophisticated individuals who are not aware that these calls for protest are made by anti-revolution elements," Mohsen Hamadani, Tehran Deputy Governor in charge of security affairs, was quoted as saying by the semi-official news agency ILNA.
+"Unfortunately, most of the people who participate in these gatherings are unsophisticated individuals who are not aware that these calls for protest are made by anti-revolution elements," Mohsen Hamadani, Tehran deputy governor in charge of security affairs, was quoted as saying by the semi-official news agency ILNA.

 "Most participants are not aware that anti-revolution elements are calling people to demonstrate against social issues such as inflation but chant untrue slogans."